Private Examination Centre Birmingham

 Examination Centre Birmingham

 A-Team Academy is a JCQ approved Examination Centre.
-This means that we are endorsed as Private Examination centre to conduct examinations for GCSE, IGCSE, Functional Skills, AS & A-Level Examinations with all the major awarding bodies i.e. AQA, OCR, Pearson Edexcel, WJEC & Cambridge International.
+This means that we are endorsed a private examination centre to conduct examinations for GCSE, IGCSE, Functional Skills, AS & A-Level Examinations with all the major awarding bodies i.e. AQA, OCR, Pearson Edexcel, WJEC & Cambridge International.
 As an authorised Examination Centre we work in collaboration with other education centres, schools and colleges within and across Birmingham.
-Being based on the A45, Coventry Road, we located right of the major motorway network of M42, M6, M40 and the M5 and we midway from Solihull and Birmingham City.
+Being based on the A45 Coventry Road, we are located right of the major motorway network of M42, M6, M40 and the M5 and midway from Solihull and Birmingham City.

 Your exam dates will depend on the subjects you’re studying and the awarding body that your qualification is awarded by.

-Most GCSEs usually take place in May/June and there is an opportunity to sit English and Maths in November.
-IGCSEs usually take place in January and May/June.
+Most GCSE usually takes place in May/June and there is an opportunity to sit English and Maths in November.
+IGCSE usually takes place in November, January and May/June.
 A-Levels usually take place in May/June and any practical endorsements will take place during the course of the year.
 Cambridge International A-Levels are usually available in October/November.
 Functional Skills are available throughout the course of the year.

 Typically, GCSE examinations cost on average £150 per subject and IGCSEs start from £200 per subject.
 A-Levels usually start from £250 per subject excluding practical endorsements and coursework).
 For language based subjects please enquire to get costs as these vary.
 If you are seeking to sit a number of subjects or a number of candidates are looking to register then please get in contact with our Exams Officer and we will discuss bespoke packages for entries.